-The legal system can be difficult to newcomers or anyone who tries to resolve a case on their own.
+The legal system can be difficult for newcomers or anyone who tries to resolve a case on their own.
 Professional legal representation can help you avoid missteps and fight on your behalf for appropriate compensation.

 When Do I Get My Settlement?

 If the evidence in your favor is clear and the insurance company wants to resolve your case quickly, they may offer a reasonable settlement soon.
-However in some instances, the insurance company may:
+However, in some instances, the insurance company may:

-- Refuse to come to the negotiating table at all
+- Refuse to negotiate at all

 Let’s Get Started on Your Case Today

 The lawyers at the Fitch Law Firm LLC are happy to answer all your questions about the car accident settlement process and timeline.
-For a free case evaluation, call us at (614) 545-3930 whenever you are ready to begin.
+For a free case evaluation, call us whenever you are ready to begin.
 We are proud to serve clients throughout the state of Ohio and fight for the compensation they deserve.
 Each case is different and therefore it is difficult to predict when a specific case will resolve.